flinto/serialize_backbone_model/README.md

 # What this model doesn't do

 Despite of its name, this module doesn't exactly queuing and serializing all requests.
 For example, if you quickly make 3 requests on same instance of same model, this module will skip second call so it only sends requests twice.
 (1st one and 3rd one.)
-This should work most of case, except you want to keep tracking all movement.
-(Such as implementing undo feature.)
+This should work most of case, except you want to keep tracking all movement. (such as implementing undo feature.)

 # Further reading

 There are similar project that does same thing with different approach.

-#### jQuery plugin for serializing all AJAX request:
+##### jQuery plugin for serializing all AJAX request
   http://blog.alexmaccaw.com/queuing-ajax-requests

 Works with regular $.ajax method.